OwenShepherd/optical-testbed/RateTesting.md

 After the raw file has been created, it is also error-checked to ensure that the Teensy and Python are indeed capable of correctly handling the speeds required.

+###SPI Data Testing
+The directory "SPI_Testing" contains code for testing some of the Teensy 3.6s SPI timing.
+In particular, the time it takes for the Teensy to read from a SPI device, and the time it takes for the Teensy to switch between reading two SPI devices.

+Similar filename changes to those done in the above "Serial Data Testing" must also be done to the "SPITests.py" file in order for the program to run correctly.
+In addition, the Teensy-side code is hosted under "SPI_Sketch.ino".